Bazindigo/Arch-Install-Mac/README.md

 5. If you want to install with systemd: `./install_arch.sh systemd`.
     * If you want to install with GRUB: `./install_arch.sh grub`
 6. After any finishing touches on your install, `reboot` and hold option on startup.
 Select the new option in the menu.
+  * If this doesn't work, you may have to use the bless command from macOS and then try booting into it